Manawyrm/Gigaset-Debug-Adapter/README.md

 ![Screenshot of Simplicity Studio, showing the GPIO configs, with Alternate Functions being TX/RX Toggle](https://screenshot.tbspace.de/cbzwjimhxae.png)

 Simplicity Studio (and the experience of downloading it) is awful, be prepared and use a VM.
-This step is fully optional, you just loose the LEDs.
+This step is fully optional, you just lose the LEDs.
 Those are pretty and useful, but not required.

 ### Additional resources